fetaro/rbatch/README.md

 ### Auto Logging

-Use auto logging block `RBatch::Log`, RBatch automatically output logfiles.
+Use the auto logging block ,`RBatch::Log`, RBatch automatically output logfiles.
-The default location of log file is `${RB_HOME}/log/YYYYMMDD_HHMMSS_(script base).log`.
+The default location of log files are `${RB_HOME}/log/YYYYMMDD_HHMMSS_(script base).log`.
-If an exception is raised, then RBatch write the stack trace to the logfile.
+If an exception is raised in auto logging block, RBatch rescue and write the stack trace to the logfile.

 sample